 Permits must be obtained at the local building or zoning departments as well for any building, plumbing, electrical, fire suppression work, etc. A food license will not be issued until at least a temporary occupancy is issued.

-Explanation of 3717-1-09 Criteria for reviewing facility layout and equipment specifications
+Explanation of 3717-1-09 Criteria for reviewing facility layout and equipment specificationsThe facility layout and specifications shall be legible and be drawn reasonably to scale